 Trees, Shrubs and Climbers for Shade

 And don’t forget shrubs!
 Rhododendrons and azaleas which are understory plants in their natural environments, are naturals in the shade garden as are hydrangeas.
 All of them offer wonderful flowers.

 Add a little height to your design with the lovely pink Nelly Moser clematis which will brighten your semi shady garden with flowers in June and September.
-If you like roses, Sombreuil (peach) and Zephirine Drouhin (pink) will happily clamber up a shady fence or trellis.
+If you like roses, Sombreuil (peach) and Zephirine Drouhin (pink), both beloved heirlooms, will happily clamber up a shady fence or trellis.

 For even more height, there are trees that will grow in shady areas.
 Consider beeches, flowering dogwoods and redbuds.